argoproj/argo-events/README.md

 **Argo Events** is an event-driven workflow automation framework for Kubernetes.
-It allows you to trigger 10 different actions (such as the creation of Kubernetes objects, invoke workflows or serverless workloads) on over 20 different events (such as webhook, S3 drop, cron schedule, messaging queues - e.g. Kafka, GCP PubPub, SNS, SQS).
+It allows you to trigger 10 different actions (such as the creation of Kubernetes objects, invoke workflows or serverless workloads) on over 20 different events (such as webhook, S3 drop, cron schedule, messaging queues - e.g. Kafka, GCP PubSub, SNS, SQS).

 [![Argo Events in 3 minutes](https://img.youtube.com/vi/Aqi1zyTpM44/0.jpg)](https://youtu.be/Aqi1zyTpM44)